olifrost/olifrost.github.io/refer.md

   <div class="col-xs-12 col-sm-6" markdown="1">

   **How do you define "friend"?**
-  The first time we meet up you'll an Oli Frost Loyalty Card.
+  The first time we meet up you'll get an Oli Frost Loyalty Card.
 The second time you'll get your first smiley, and we'll be friends.

   </div>